cakefs-unreal/cakefs-unreal.github.io/docs/core-api/directories.md

 The cloned directory will hold the path: `Y:/archive/build/win64`.

-We can use the {{ policy_link('ExtFilterClone') }} parameter (optional in C++) to control whether the cloned directory should copy the source directory's file extension filter.

 ### Building Child Items
 We can easily build CakePaths, CakeFiles, and CakeDirs that are parented under another CakeDir's directory path with the `BuildChild` family of functions.
 These are convenience functions meant to be used when a caller simply wants to create a child item without having to create any intermediate objects (e.g., the CakePath for a subsequent CakeFile).

 #### BuildChildPath
-To build CakePath objects that are automatically parented under a CakeDir's directory path, we use `BuildChildPath`, passing a string-like argument that contains the __relative__ path to be parented:
+To build CakePath objects that are automatically parented under a CakeDir's directory path, we use `BuildChildPath`, passing the desired __relative__ path string:

 === "C++"
     ```c++ hl_lines="4"
-	FCakeDir ProjectDir{ FCakePath{TEXTVIEW("X:/cake-arena")} };
+	FCakeDir ProjectDir{ TEXTVIEW("X:/cake-arena") };

 	FCakePath AssetsPath{
 		ProjectDir.BuildChildPath( TEXTVIEW("data/assets") )
 	};
-	// Path: "X:/cake-arena/data/assets"
     ```

 === "Blueprint"